mnlipp/jgrapes-webconsole/aash-vue-components/README.md

 JavaScript).
 Contrary to the ususal approaches of micro frontends, it favors a common, exchangeable styling for all components.

-This prevents the usage of the wide spread "invasive" CSS frameworks that spread their presentation classes all over the HTML.
+This prohibits the usage of the wide spread "invasive" CSS frameworks that spread their presentation classes all over the HTML.
 The alternative is to use the information provided by the (semantic) HTML for selecting the styles to be applied.
 The problem is that even semantic HTML 5 doesn’t